Stafholt Good Samaritan Center

 Managing Depression Among Residents

-This indicates the percentage of residents demonstrating signs of depression.
-Increased levels of depression may reveal lower quality care.
+This is the percentage of patients showing symptoms of depression.
+Increased levels of depression may be an indicator a lower level of care.

 Appropriate Vaccine Usage